-Graphical display of data is an important aspect of programming in LabVIEW.
-A good knowledge of arrays and clusters is important for graphical operations.
+Graphical display of data is an important aspect of programming in LABVIEW.
+Good knowledge of ARRAYS and CLUSTERS is important for graphical operations.
 VIs with graph usually collects the data in an array and then plots the data to the graph to obtain a waveform.
-Two-dimensional X-Y displays are required in most situations.
+TWO-DIMENSIONAL X-Y displays are required in most situations.
 Charts and graphs let you display plots of data in a graphical form.
 Charts interactively plot data, appending new data to old so that you can see the current value in the context of previous data, as the new data become available.
 Graphs plot pre-generated arrays of values in a more traditional fashion without retaining previously-generated data.

 LabVIEW includes the following types of graphs and charts:

 Waveform graphs and charts: Display data typically acquired at a constant rate.

 XY Graphs: Display data acquired at a non-constant rate and data for multivalued functions.

 Intensity graphs and charts: Display 3D data on a 2D plot by using color to display the values of the third dimension.

 Digital waveform graphs: Display data as pulses or groups of digital lines.